cbusch-pivotal/blue-green-demo/README.md

 2. Show github environment (web and Mac OS X app)

 3. In STS,
-	a. change html header and footer tags to use “green”
-	b. build and run locally to check out
+    3a. change html header and footer tags to use “green” 3b. build and run locally to check out
-	c. push to CF
+    3c. push to CF

 4. It’s running, use GITHUB to commit and sync